TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-merge-import.md

 At the other extreme, a stripe is too wide if we go over the target size with less than a rows worth of cells.
 In this case, halve the stripe width and try again.
 In the pathological case where width *x* is too narrow and *2x* is too wide, use the average of the two.
 If necessary, binary chop your way to a size that works.
 Stick with that size for the next stripe.
 However, if it stops working, round down or up to the nearest power of two, rather than halving or doubling.

+Finally, you may need to adjust the boundary between the last two stripes if the number of columns left over makes the final stripe too narrow.

 ## Choosing stripe boundaries for a merge

 We can use pretty much the same algorithm when choosing stripe boundaries for a merge.
 Use the same approach as the merge algorithm to incrementally load the data we need.
 Start with a 128 column wide view rectangle, load the tiles covered in both segments into memory and iterate down the candidate stripe until either we have enough data buffered or have hit the end of the spreadsheet.

 ## Putting it all together

 We don't have to work out all the stripe boundaries before we start merging.
+Looking a couple of stripes ahead is enough.
 Once we've decided on a stripe boundary, we can run the merge algorithm for that stripe, then decide what width the next stripe needs to be.
 This approach minimizes the size of the in-memory working set.

 The output stripe boundaries may not align with the input stripe boundaries (as shown in the diagrams above), which may not align with each other (due to the impact of inserts and deletes).
 The same input tile may need to be accessed by multiple output stripes.
 We'll need a caching system that will try and hold on to tiles that will be needed again.
 However, we may still end up having to eject tiles from memory and then load them again later.